 \subsection{Correctness of autolabels}

-The most important quantitative criterion is the actual correctness of our inferred cuboids.
+The most important quantitative criterion is the actual correctness of the estimated cuboids.
 Although our method is fully automatic, we have access to KITTI3D 2D ground truth boxes and therefore evaluate two scenarios.
-Firstly, we ingest 2D boxes from KITTI3D for autolabeling and we use their defined criteria to determine whether an annotation is considered easy or moderate.
-Secondly, we use the detectron2 implementation \cite{wu2019detectron2} of Mask-RCNN \cite{He2017} with a ResNeXt101 backbone trained on COCO to evaluate off-the-shelf object detectors for full automation.
-For the detection scenario we run separate experiments for boxes and masks and we apply following difficulty criteria in spirit of KITTI3D: easy if label height $ > 40px$ and not touching other labels or image borders; moderate if height $ > 25px$ and not having an IoU $> 0.30$ with any other label.
+Firstly, we obtain 2D boxes from KITTI3D for autolabeling and then, utilize their predefined criteria to determine whether an annotation is considered easy or moderate.
+Secondly, we employ the detectron2 implementation \cite{wu2019detectron2} of Mask-RCNN \cite{He2017} using a ResNeXt101 backbone trained on COCO to evaluate the applicability of off-the-shelf object detectors for full automation.
+In the detection scenario, we run separate experiments for boxes and masks and apply following difficulty criteria similar to KITTI3D: easy if label height $> 40$px and not touching other labels or image borders; moderate if height $> 25$px and not having an IoU $> 0.30$ with any other label.

-We present the results in Table \ref{tab:full_pipeline}.
-Unsurprisingly, the first loop with a purely synthetically-trained inference on easy real samples does not yield much difference between the three scenarios.
-All suffer from noisy CSS predictions and start from the same RANSAC initialization, although the detection-derived labels are tighter and slightly less influenced by CSS background noise.
-Overall, each scenario was able to retrieve close to \textbf{80\% BEV AP} and around 60\% in 3D AP over all easy samples.
-We conducted a second loop over the dataset with retrained CSS networks and see that the results for the easy samples have stabilized.
-Additionally, we see that we can recover around 60 BEV AP over all moderate samples.
-Noteworthy, our NS scores are quite high, signifying that most autolabels (more than 90\%) are within one meter of the real location.
+We present the obtained results in Table \ref{tab:full_pipeline}.
+As expected, the first loop with a purely synthetically-trained inference on easy real samples does not yield a considerable difference between the three scenarios.
+All of them are impacted by noisy CSS predictions and start from the same RANSAC initialization, although the detection-derived labels are tighter and slightly less influenced by CSS background noise.
+Overall, each scenario achieves a \textbf{BEV AP close to 80\%} and a 3D AP of approximately 60\% over all easy samples.
+We execute a second loop over the dataset using the retrained CSS network and observe that the results for the easy samples stabilized.
+Additionally, we note that we can recover approximately 60\% BEV AP over all considered moderate samples.
+Noteworthy, the estimated NS scores are quite high, indicating that most autolabels (more than 90\%) are within one meter of the real location.

-Furthermore, we evidently experience a sudden drop of around 20 points across all metrics for the harder samples.
-Since our method is reliant on 3D-3D Procrustes, we require a minimum set of inliers for proper solutions.
-We often observed that this makes correspondence finding difficult for occasional samples due to occlusion and distance, costing us recall.
+However, we observe a drop of around 20 points across all metrics for the harder samples.
+As our method is reliant on 3D-3D RANSAC, it requires a minimum set of inliers to achieve proper solutions.
+We often observe that this made correspondence finding difficult for occasional samples due to occlusion and distance, thus impacting recall.